algorhythmicdev/AlgoWeb/REFURB_PLAN.md

 ---

 ### **Task 5: Transform founders & partners sections into `GlassCard`s**

+**Status:** ✅ Founders now sit inside calm GlassCards with unique bullet lists, and the partner spotlight lives in a dedicated GlassCard section with a concise footer summary.

 **Context:** Founders’ cards still use tinted gradients; Nikita’s “core strengths” and Andrey’s list repeat the same bullet points.
 Partners have long paragraphs and bright backgrounds.